sensedeep/dynamodb-onetable/README.md

 ```

 Where `operation` is set to 'read' or 'write'.
 For read operations, the `raw` parameter has the raw data as read from the table before conversion into Javascript properties in `item`.

+The `metrics` property may be set to a map that configures detailed CloudWatch EMF metrics.
+See Metrics below.

 #### Crypto